Steve New: Personal life

-Nova married once, the marriage subsequently being divorced with one daughter; he also fathered a son from another relationship.
-In the early 2000s Nova adopted transvestism, a decision he associated with his success in breaking his 20-year-long drug habit at around the same time, and renamed himself as Stella Nova.
-Though he never expressed a clear preference in writing about his preferred pronouns, Nova was consistently referred to as he/him in life and in works written by friends, although he also described himself privately as having "been a tranny from day one", saying of his life before coming out, "I was completely ashamed of that fact.
+In the late 1970s, Nova was in a relationship with Patti Palladin for three years.
+He fathered a daughter in his marriage to Wendy, and a son in another relationship.
+In the early 2000s Nova adopted transvestism, a decision Nova associated with success in breaking a 20-year-long drug habit.
+Though Nova never expressed a clear preference in writing about preferred pronouns, Nova was consistently referred to as he/him in life and in works written by friends, although Nova also described themself privately as having "been a tranny from day one", saying, "I was completely ashamed of that fact.
 It was always a secret life."